 About the GREAT with Data Initiative

-The creative commons content developed through the project will address workforce skills in four key technical areas:
+The GREAT with Data initiative will address T&E for workforce skills in five key technical areas:

-- data science, including descriptive, prescriptive, and predictive analytics, and machine learning;
+- Data science, including descriptive, prescriptive, and predictive analytics, and machine learning;

-- cyber security;
+- Cyber security;

 Electric utilities rely heavily on regional resources from which they obtain assets and people.
-In support, five strategic regional training hubs across the United States will prioritize feedback and guide content development and delivery to meet regional supply principles.
-Multiple training repository platforms, a data analytics center of excellence in power systems, and train the trainer workshops will facilitate program expansion.
+In support, five strategic regional training hubs across the United States will prioritize feedback and guide content development, delivery, and to meet regional supply principles.
+A national training repository, a data analytics center of excellence in power systems, and train the trainer workshops will facilitate program expansion.
 Further, innovative training simulators and digital learning platforms that use both augmented and virtual reality where trainees get hands-on experience with virtual assets will be explored.